matthalliday/butler-consultants/_pages/canadian-testing-programs/legal-issues-policies-and-testing.md

 **Elk Valley Coal:** This case took over ten years to go through the courts.
 The complainant was involved in a serious workplace vehicle collision and terminated after testing positive for cocaine.
 He admitted he did not have an addition, but said he may have one after he was terminated.
 A complaint was made to the Alberta Human Rights Tribunal who dismissed it because he was terminated for a breach of the policy and not because he had a disability.
 The program provided for assistance for anyone who came forward for help, but not the same accommodation after a violation.
 The Court of Queen’s Bench found no link between the individual’s termination and a disability.

 The Court of Appeal upheld the termination finding no causal link between it and a disability – he was terminated for failure to comply with the policy.
 They noted that everyone was treated the same under the policy and anyone who felt they could not comply could get help.
 If employees could claim denial and avoid safety obligations this would be against the employers effort to create and maintain a safe workplace.
-Earlier this year, the Supreme Court of Canada concluded the Court’s finding was not unreasonable and that the complainant can still comply with a workplace policy without acknowledging an addiction.
+The Supreme Court of Canada concluded the Court’s finding was not unreasonable and that the complainant can still comply with a workplace policy without acknowledging an addiction.

 SCC Decision: <https://www.canlii.org/en/ca/scc/doc/2017/2017scc30/2017scc30.html>